-You’ve probably heard many horror stories about your soda of choice.
+You’ve probably heard a few horror stories about your soda of choice.
 But could the seemingly unremarkable and greatly overlooked soda can be worse for you than the beverage inside?

 Acidity of Fizzy Drinks